Skip to main content

 Seeing what a rule actually checks

 Every rule has a threshold baked in.
 Life insurance gap floor is $10,000.
 Retirement shortfall floor is $25,000.
 Concentration risk uses 10% (single-name) and 30% (sector).
+Cash flow tight uses 95% of gross income.
+Liquidity ratio uses 3 months.
 High-interest debt uses a rate cutoff, and so on.

 Right now those thresholds live in code and aren't user-configurable.
 When the rule catalog stabilizes, the plan is to let advisors tune thresholds or toggle rules off.
 For now, if a flag looks off or you want to know the exact numbers behind it, ping support and we'll walk through it.